Table of contents

 Always carry your licence with you.

-- Licences can also be purchased through participating Independent Access Providers (AIP) [PDF].
+- Licences can also be purchased through participating Independent Access Providers (IAP) [PDF].
 It is recommended that you confirm purchasing your licence with a Provider prior to departure.

 - For non-residents who wish to fish for halibut in Areas 23, 121, or 123, a licence must be acquired from an Independent Access Provider in Canada.